 The Chester Beatty Library located on the grounds of Dublin Castle is a free museum featuring a famous collection of historic works of religion.
 Discover ancient bibles, Christian texts, and historic books featuring Middle Eastern, and Far East religions in this Dublin hidden gem.

 Now you know all my secrets!
-I hope you liked these 17 hidden gems of Dublin.
+I hope you liked these 17 hidden gems many of which are among the best free things to do in Dublin.
 I’ve been curating this list for the past decade.
 I can’t wait to see what the next 10 years has in store!